-His muzzle is greyer then before and his gait is a bit slower then it once was not that long ago.
-Otherwise, he is still the faithful companion he has always been except now you are beginning to realize he is getting up there in years.
-Is there more you can be doing to see him comfortably into his older years in comfort and dignity?
+His muzzle is greyer than before, and his gait is a bit slower than it once was not long ago.
+Otherwise, he remains the faithful companion he has always been, but you are beginning to realize that he is getting up there in years.
+Is there more you can do to help him age comfortably and with dignity?
 Definitely!

-Feeding the older dog correctly is the single most important thing you can do for your senior pooch.
-As dogs age, their calorie and nutrient requirements change much like ours do and with the wide variety of healthful seniors diets on the market, it only makes sense to give your beloved canine every feasible advantage you can, allowing them to live the longest, healthiest and happiest life possible.
+Feeding your older dog correctly is the most important thing you can do for your senior pooch.
+As dogs age, their calorie and nutrient requirements change, much like ours do.
+With the wide variety of healthful senior diets available, it makes sense to give your beloved canine every feasible advantage to allow them to live the longest, healthiest, and happiest life possible.

-At what point a dog becomes a senior depends on the size of the dog.
-Small breeds are considered senior at around nine years old, medium and large are at seven years old and giant breeds are senior citizens at five years old.
-Old age is not classed in just the physical age of the dog either – it is cumulative of many different aspects of the aging process.
-Some breeds are unique such as the medium-sized Bulldog that has a lifespan of only nine years meaning they are considered a senior dog at around five or six years old.
-Dogs that suffer from chronic conditions such as epilepsy, colitis and diabetes also age at an accelerated rate as do dogs that have been in an accident that resulted in one or more broken bones due to the advanced progression of arthritis.
+At what point a dog becomes a senior depends on their size.
+Small breeds are considered seniors around nine years old, medium and large breeds at seven years old, and giant breeds at five years old.
+Old age is not just about the physical age of the dog; it encompasses many different aspects of the aging process.
+Some breeds, like the medium-sized Bulldog, have a lifespan of only nine years, meaning they are considered senior dogs at around five or six years old.
+Dogs suffering from chronic conditions such as epilepsy, colitis, and diabetes also age more quickly, as do dogs that have experienced accidents resulting in broken bones, which can lead to accelerated arthritis.

 Other indicators of advancing years include: